Bayo on target as Clermont suffer defeat against Simon's Nantes

 Bayo grabbed the equaliser in the 49th minute, courtesy of an assist from Elbasan Rashani.

-He is tied with Paris Saint-Germain's Kylian Mbappe as the highest scoring players in the French leagues in 2021.
+He is tied with Paris Saint-Germain's Kylian Mbappe as the highest-scoring player in the French leagues in 2021.

-Nigeria's Simon was on parade for 90 minutes and he registered two shots in the game, but he could not add to his tally of a league goal so far.
+Nigeria's Simon was on parade for 90 minutes and he registered two shots in the game, but he could not add to his tally of a league goal so far this campaign.

 A host of African stars were also in action in Nantes, including Ghana's Salis Samed, Guinea duo Kalifa Coulibaly and Charles Traore, Tunisia's Salif Khaoui, Cameroon's Jean-Claude Billong and Gabon's Jim Allevinah.

-Nantes soared to fifth in the Ligue 1 table with 17 points after 11 matches while Clermont occupy the 14th spot with 13 points.
+Nantes soared to fifth on the Ligue 1 table with 17 points after 11 matches while Clermont occupy the 14th spot with 13 points.